Krivošije uprising (1869): Background

+War

 Despite the opposition raised by the new order, in his initial reports the Dalmatian governor, Feldmarschalleutnant Johann Ritter von Wagner, insisted that the situation was under control.
 In September, he ordered the population disarmed and conscription enforced.
 Immediately fighting broke out between his troops and the tribesmen.
 On 7 October, so as "not [to] besmirch the honor of our arms or damage the prestige of the government", Wagner asked for reinforcements.
 With help from their compatriots in independent Montenegro and some bands from Ottoman Herzegovina, the Krivošije rebels defeated the first detachments sent against them.
 By November, the number of Austro-Hungarian battalions in the field had increased from five to eighteen.
 Artillery had been brought up and a naval squadron lay offshore.
 Because the Kotor district was cut off from the rest of the empire by Ottoman Sutorina, and because of the poor state of its roads, the Austro-Hungarian navy had the large task of ferrying all 10,000 reinforcements.
 The Krivošije rebels were only about 1,000 in number.

 The inspector-general, Archduke Albrecht, blamed the "colossal" blunders of Wagner for the failure to subdue the insurgents.
 In December, a meeting of the Common Ministerial Council (the Austro-Hungarian cabinet) was held to discuss the problem.
 The Minister of War, Franz Kuhn von Kuhnenfeld, downplayed it, believing the troops could "deal with a few hundred bandits", while Feldzeugmeister Gavrilo Rodić and the Chef der Militärkanzlei, Friedrich von Beck-Rzikowsky, urged a compromise with the rebels, support for whom was increasing in other south Slavic areas.
 Rodić suggested that Wagner be dismissed and that he himself replace him with the discretionary power to grant an amnesty.
 This was done and, on 11 January 1870, a peace treaty was signed at Knežlaz.
 The rebels surrendered to General Rodić and were allowed to keep their weapons.
 Conscription was abandoned and a general pardon was granted to all insurgents.

 The result of the uprising was an embarrassing setback for the Austro-Hungarian government.
 The Compromise of 1867 with the Hungarians was "widely considered as a sell-out of the South Slavs" and the Krivošije revolt engendered sympathy among the empire's Croats.
 Beck was convinced that the rebels were encouraged by foreign elements.
 Friedrich von Beust, Chairman of the Ministerial Council, blamed the Italians for smuggling arms to the rebels, although no evidence of such trans-Adriatic shipments was ever found.
 During the uprising, an article was published in Italy urging the annexation of Albania, which did little to allay Austria-Hungary's concerns.

 In 1881, after the incorporation of Bosnia and Herzegovina into Austria-Hungary in 1878, the government introduced conscription into the new provinces and renewed its claims in Krivošije.
 This provoked a new uprising which quickly spilled over into the new provinces.
 This was perhaps the intention: to create an opportunity to remove the stain of the defeat of 1869.